ARMmbed/uvisor/docs/core/PORTING.md

         <code>.uvisor.bss</code>
       </td>
       <td>
-        It contains both uVisor's own memories (coming from the uVisor library, in <code>.keep.uvisor.bss.main</code>) and the private boxes' protected memories (in <code>.keep.uvisor.bss.boxes</code>).
+        It contains uVisor's memories (coming from the uVisor library, in <code>.keep.uvisor.bss.main</code>) and the private boxes' protected memories (in <code>.keep.uvisor.bss.boxes</code>).
 This region must be located at the same offset that you specified in <code>SRAM_OFFSET</code>.
-If uVisor shares the SRAM with the OS/app, this region must be positioned right before the page heap section, and immediately after the VTOR relocation section.
-Otherwise, it spans the whole memory devoted to it (e.g. a TCM).
+If uVisor shares the SRAM with the OS/app, this region must be positioned right before the page heap section and immediately after the VTOR relocation section.
+Otherwise, it spans the whole memory devoted to it (for example, a TCM).
       </td>
     </tr>
     <tr>